 Model CCI is part of the HSF initiative Young Leaders and a nation-wide simulation of the Council of Common Interests (CCI) at numerous Pakistani universities.
-Model CCI has been organized by HSF in cooperation with the Senate of Pakistan, the Higher Education Commission, and the Ministry for Interprovincial Cooperation at 40 public sector universities in Pakistan.
-HSF offers the best students of Model CCI the opportunity to partake in a number of trainings and conferences in Pakistan and Europe.
+Model CCI has been organized by HSF in cooperation with the Senate of Pakistan, the Higher Education Commission and the Ministry for Interprovincial Cooperation since 2015.
+HSF offers the best students of this debating competition the opportunity to partake in a number of events in Pakistan and Europe.
 For more information on this please see our subpage on Model CCI.